On this page, you will gain insight into some of my paintings and their symbolism.

 Above the mound is a man who rises up, clothed with the armor of love, unity, and strength.

 He is blanketed in peace.
 He moves forward on his journey of reconciliation and hope.
 With a staff in hand he walks across the ruins.
-Butterflies rise up symbolizing transformation into love, faithfulness and harmony.
+Butterflies rise up like two hearts united, symbolizing transformation into love, faithfulness and harmony.

 In this journey of life, may we come to realize the oneness and interdependence of humanity.